bjoekm/chess/README.md

 - Othello?

 Network:
-1. Enable play over local network
+- Enable play over local network

-AI?
+AI:
 - very much low priority.
 Probably in this case try to interface to an existing chess eninge.

 Mobile